 The bucket list thing is a “just because.”

 Every time we add something to our personal bucket list, we mark a shortcoming in our lives.
 We haven’t done enough or seen enough or met enough.
-A bullet point must be added.
+So, bullet point must be added.

-Dump your bucket list ideas still make sense, but my intuition tell me to make a reverse bucket emptying list.
+Dump your bucket list ideas makes sense, but intuition tells me to make a reverse bucket emptying list.